Zastinian/HedystiaDocs/data/client/structures/VoiceState.md

 <a name="VoiceState"></a>

 ## VoiceState ⇐ <code>Base</code>
-It's a class that represents a user's voice state in a guild
+Represents the state of a voice connection for a user in a guild.

 **Kind**: global class
 **Extends**: <code>Base</code>